SERVIR-Amazonia/suriname-training/intro-gee-1/image-vector.md

 <img align="center" src="../images/intro-gee/fig36.png" vspace="10" width="200">

-You can change the color of the feature by adding the `color` parameter and choosing a color (example for red): `Map.addLayer(Dominican Republic, {color: 'red'}, 'Dominican Republic')`;
+You can change the color of the feature by adding the `color` parameter and choosing a color (example for red): `Map.addLayer(suriname, {color: 'red'}, 'Suriname')`;

 Now we are going to use vector data in conjunction with images.

+In other to use the official Suriname boundary, we can import a Google Earth Engine asset which is a shapefile that was uploaded.

 ### Complete code